 The Mito Foundation Scientific and Medical Advisory Panel is comprised of world class researchers and clinicians in the field of mitochondrial disease.
-The role of the panel is to advise the Mito Foundation Board on how best to apply funds raised by the mitochondrial disease community, and assessing the merits of various applications for Mito Foundation grants.
+The role of the panel is to advise the Mito Foundation Board on how best to apply funds raised, and assess the merits of various applications for Mito Foundation grants.

 The Scientific & Medical Advisory Panel members are:

-- Professor Aleksandra Filipovska
+Professor Aleksandra Filipovska (Chair)

-- Professor Mike Ryan
+Professor Mike Ryan (Deputy Chair)

 Dr Shanti Balasubramaniam is a Metabolic Geneticist, the first to be appointed in the state of Western Australia where she headed the Metabolic Service from 2012 to 2015.
 As the clinical lead of a statewide referral center, she actively participated in several clinical trials geared towards the development of new therapeutic strategies and was also involved in collaborative diagnostic research endeavours with both national and international colleagues.
 She was privileged to be a member of the Advisory Group for the Western Australian Rare Diseases Strategy, a strategic framework which focussed on advocating rare diseases as a public health priority and in addressing equitable access to healthcare services for the rare diseases community.

 Shanti is currently a Senior Staff Specialist at The Children's Hospital at Westmead, Sydney Children's Hospital Network.

 Professor John Christodoulou AM